 Tyrone Power never gave a more impressive performance than here.
 Power was eager to play something different and he got his wish with the role of the unscrupulous carny.
 Power’s character is not only a heel, but he’s also a ruthless sociopath.

 The supporting characters are well-developed.
 Most curious is the role of the psychoanalyst, played exceedingly well by Helen Walker (Call Northside 777).
 This lady is scary — the femme fatale to end all femme fatales.
 She’s unscrupulous to the ninth degree, but you can’t tell by just looking at her — her refined exterior hides the fact that she’s a monster.
 The character successfully pushes the idea that there’s not much difference between carnival attractions and the real world — both places are filled with “oddities.”

 Blondell is excellent as Zeena.
 She holds her own against both Power’s and Walker’s no-holds-barred performances — it’s one of her best roles.
-The fine supporting cast also includes Ian Keith (The Sign of the Cross) as Blondell’s alcoholic husband, Coleen Gray (Kiss of Death) as Power’s love interest, and the inimitable tough guy Mike Mazurki (Murder, My Sweet and Some Like It Hot) as Bruno The Strong Man.
+The fine supporting cast also includes Ian Keith (The Sign of the Cross) as Blondell’s alcoholic husband, Coleen Gray (Kiss of Death) as Power’s love interest, and the inimitable tough guy Mike Mazurki (Murder, My Sweet) as Bruno The Strong Man.

 Conclusions & Final Thoughts:

 Nightmare Alley is relentlessly grim and nasty.
 It seems that this meticulously put together thriller had one aim: to make viewers feel uncomfortable.
 But behind the tone of misanthropic sourness, the film shows some truths about human nature.
 Above all, Nightmare Alley displays postwar discontent in its rawest, purest form.
 It’s a representation of a particular mood and as such it is an utterly fascinating and really scary movie.
 B&W, 110 minutes, Not Rated.